An Intention-driven Lane Change Framework Considering Heterogeneous Dynamic Cooperation in Mixed-traffic Environment: Methodology

 \subsection{Intention-prediction Module}

-The intention-prediction module quantifies the cooperative tendency of surrounding drivers through two complementary scores: a \emph{learnable intrinsic score} capturing style-conditioned cooperation and a \emph{dynamic interactive score} derived from inter-vehicle interactions.
+The intention-prediction module quantifies the cooperative tendency of surrounding drivers through two complementary scores: a \emph{learnable intrinsic score} capturing style-dependent cooperation and a \emph{dynamic interactive score} derived from inter-vehicle interactions.
 These scores are subsequently fused through a trainable gating mechanism.

 \paragraph{Learnable Cooperation Score (LCS)} The \textbf{intrinsic cooperation score} encodes cooperation tendencies specific to the target vehicle’s internal driving style.
-It is computed by concatenating the inner features $\mathbf{s}_t$ with the style label, and projecting them through a learnable encoder $f_{\text{intr}}$:
+It is computed by concatenating the inner features $\mathbf{x}$ (e.g., velocity, acceleration) with the style label $s$, and projecting them through a learnable encoder $f_{\text{intr}}$:

-The parameters $\theta_{\text{intr}}$ are trainable and receive gradients both from the cooperation regularization loss and from the downstream decision-making objective, ensuring that the learned score reflects intrinsic cooperation characteristics consistent with safe and efficient driving.

-\paragraph{Dynamic Cooperation Score (DCS)} The \textbf{interactive cooperation score} reflects how a driver responds to its surrounding context, and is obtained from interaction-level features $\mathbf{h}_t$ (e.g., relative distance, relative velocity):
+\paragraph{Dynamic Cooperation Score (DCS)} The \textbf{interactive cooperation score} reflects how a driver responds to its surrounding context, and is obtained from interaction-level features $\mathbf{h}$ (e.g., relative distance, relative velocity):